adore/daylight/doc/develop.md

   end
   ````

-> Note: Daylight calls the instance variables for specialized actions
+> NOTE: Daylight calls the instance variables for specialized actions
 >`@collection` because in `associated` and `remoted` actions the results may be
 > any type of model instances.